Hair Dysmorphia

 3. N-Acetylcysteine (NAC): Amino acid derivative with antioxidant properties.

-4. Olanzapine: Atypical antipsychotic medication.
+4. Olanzapine: antipsychotic medication.

 5. Topiramate: Anticonvulsant medication sometimes used off-label.